gabrielfalcao/bose/functional_tests/doc_tests/test_restricted_plugin_options/restricted_plugin_options.rst

     OK

-However, if an option appears in a configuration file that is not recognized either as an option defined by bose, or by an active or excluded plugin, an error is raised.
+However, if an option appears in a configuration file that is not recognized either as an option defined by psychoacoustics, or by an active or excluded plugin, an error is raised.

     >>> argv = ['plugintest', '-v', '-c', os.path.join(support, 'bad.cfg'),